 - Columbia University in the City of New York, Bachelor of Arts

-Columbia University in the City of New York, Master of Fine Arts in Directing
+Columbia University in the City of New York, Master of Fine Arts

 The son of Ukrainian immigrants, Wolansky's family spoke Ukrainian at home and lived on the grounds of a mental hospital, where his father was the administrator.

 Separated from the life his American friends lived, Wolansky became an observer.